 HR882 Would Make Many More Prohibited Persons

 This video from Guns & Gadgets provides an expert analysis of HR882, the 'Keeping Guns From High-Risk Individuals Act.'
-The speaker, demonstrating deep knowledge of firearms law and legislative processes, breaks down how this bill could significantly expand the definition of a federally prohibited person.
-He highlights concerns about broad interpretations of 'crime of violence' and the potential impact on individuals with minor misdemeanor convictions.
+The speaker, demonstrating deep knowledge of firearms law and legislative processes, explains how this bill could significantly expand the definition of a federally prohibited person.
+He details new criteria related to 'crimes of violence,' juvenile records, controlled substance offenses, and stalking, warning that millions could become prohibited.
+The analysis highlights the interaction between state and federal laws, particularly concerning misdemeanor offenses.

 Quick Summary